Epsom Salts – for More than Aches, Pains, and Detox!

 If you’ve tested your soil and determined it needs more magnesium, here’s how to make and apply Epsom salt fertilizer.

-- ½ cup granules sprinkled around the base of roses in spring
+½ cup Epsom granules sprinkled around the base of roses in spring

-- ½ cup in the fall before the leaves drop
+- ½ cup Epsom around the base of rose bush in the fall before the leaves drop

 If you’re not sure if you have a magnesium deficiency, skip the soil applications and stick to foliar applications instead.